Vision Zero in Cary

 What's Next for Vision Zero in Cary?

-Staff are continuing to learn and collaborate on how best to mesh the principles of Vision Zero into Cary's values, policies and actions.
+Staff is continuing to learn and collaborate on how best to integrate Vision Zero principles into Cary's values, policies, and actions.
 This process will include opportunities for public input and feedback as goals and priorities are established.
 In the interim, citizens can reach out to Cary's Traffic Engineering group through Cary311 with any questions.

 How is Vision Zero different?